COMMONLY USED TERMS

 Section 2.
 At the regular Association meeting held in October a nominating committee shall be appointed by the President.
 It shall be the duty of this committee to nominate candidates to serve as Officers and Directors on behalf of the Association for the following year.
 The committee’s nominations shall be announced at the November meeting, and Association members may make additional nominations at the November meeting.
 Following the November meeting and after all nominations are taken, a ballot shall be sent to the members of the Association.
 Positions shall be filled by popular vote.
 In the event of a tie, the tie shall be broken and the position filled by a majority vote of the then serving Executive Board.

 Section 3.
 The Treasurer, and Vice-President shall be elected by ballot.
 At the end of the Vice-President’s one-year term, (s)he will assume the role of President for the following year.
 The term of office shall be from January 1 to December 31.
 Any member of the Executive Board may also co-chair or chair a committee.
-The Secretary’s position will be elected by a majority vote of the Executive Board.
+The Secretary’s position will be appointed by the Executive Board.

 Section 4.
 Directors may be elected in an election upon a popular vote of the members, or by appointment from an Officer.
 Any appointments must be approved by a majority of the then-serving Executive Board.
 Directors may serve for one year or until a successor is appointed.